 The idea for the Touch Up Cup came to then 13-year old Carson, and his dad when they were planning to do some touch up painting around their home.
 They found that their old paint cans had rusted, the expensive paint clumped and unusable.

 Carson decided to design an airtight container that will keep the paint fresh for years.
 He wanted a better, more efficient way to keep leftover paint.
 The silicon gasket on the Touch Up Cup makes it air-tight, allowing the paint to last longer.

-Father and son entrepreneurs Jayson and Carson Grill came to Shark Tank looking for a partner Shark who will help them in running and growing their business.
-Jayson Grill works full-time in medical sales, while Carson is still a full-time highschool freshman.
+Father and son entrepreneurs Jason and Carson Grill came to Shark Tank looking for a partner Shark who will help them in growing their business.
+Jason Grill works full-time in medical sales, while Carson is still a full-time highschool freshman.